ttalvitie/browservice/README.md

 ### Running the Browservice proxy

-This section provides instructions for running the Browservice proxy server using a prebuilt AppImage that bundles all the required binaries.
-The AppImage is the easiest way to get the Browservice proxy server running starting from version 0.9.2.2, and it should work directly on any up-to-date Linux distribution for the x86_64, ARM or ARM64 CPU architecture.
+This section provides instructions for running the Browservice proxy server using prebuilt binaries that are available on the [Releases page](https://github.com/ttalvitie/browservice/releases); these binaries bundle all the required dependencies.
 If you want to build Browservice from source instead of using prebuilt binaries, you can follow the instructions in [BUILD.md](BUILD.md).

+## Linux

+The AppImage is the easiest way to get the Browservice proxy server running on Linux starting from version 0.9.2.2, and it should work directly on any up-to-date Linux distribution for the x86_64, ARM or ARM64 CPU architecture.

 On the proxy server, download the AppImage file `browservice-RELEASE-ARCH.AppImage` for the [latest release](https://github.com/ttalvitie/browservice/releases). `ARCH` should match the architecture of your Linux installation (for most modern PCs it is `x86_64`; for Raspberry Pi OS it is `armhf`, and for 64-bit Linux installations on Raspberry Pi it is `aarch64`).